Meteor-Community-Packages/stratosphere/README.md

 Rename the settings.json.template file to settings.json
 Fill in the app id (`meteorDeveloperAccount.clientId`) and app secret (`meteorDeveloperAccount.secret`) from the previous step and the url the package server will run on (`public.url`)
 Also fill in if people need to login by setting `public.loginRequired`.
 If you enable logins, you need to add at least one superUser.
 This is the username of your meteor-developer account.
+**NOTE** meteor-tool only tries to authenticate when publishing data. `loginRequired` has no effect on who can see your packages!

 ### 3) Run the app
 This is a Meteor project, so you can deploy and run it the same way as any other Meteor project.